harfrancois/can-of-books-frontend/README.md

 # Project Name "Can of Books"

-### Lab 12
+### Lab 12, Lab 13

 (https://trello.com/b/LFy4MWG2/book-lab)

-**Version**: 1.8.0 (increment the patch/fix version number if you make more commits past your first submission)
+**Version**: 2.2.0 (increment the patch/fix version number if you make more commits past your first submission)

 **Author**: Brian Thornburg, Harvey Francois, Rey Mercado

 ## Overview
-Today you will add the functionality for the user to create a book resource in the database or delete one.
+Lab 12 - Today you will add the functionality for the user to create a book resource in the database or delete one.
 A book will be created from a form in React, and sent to the server where it will be saved into the database, and then returned to the front end to be displayed in the list of favorite books.
 You will then be able to delete that book with a click of a button, to have it instantly removed from the front end, with a request sent to back end for removal.

-Feature Tasks - CREATE and DELETE of CRUD
+- Feature Tasks - CREATE and DELETE of CRUD
 See your team’s Trello board for this lab’s feature tasks.

+Lab 13 - Update a Resource
+Today you will complete your full stack CRUD application by adding an UPDATE route.
+You will add a button to each book that, when clicked, will display a form where the user can change information about that book.
+That information will be sent to the server where it will replace what’s already in the database for that record.
+- Feature Tasks — UPDATE of CRUD
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->

 This repository has starter code to begin work on creating your own online bookshelf.